MARN-5895/Website/lectures/01_unixshell/README.md

      bash launch_bash_slurm_marn5895.sh

 which will execute the `srun` command above and take you from an access node into a work node assigned to this course.
 You should see that your location on the cluster moved into are high-number node, such as `cn344`, which are dedicated solely to this course.
 On these nodes, we will be able to run code on Storrs HPC.
-Before we get there, we need to set up Anaconda, a Python package managing system, which will let us install and upgrade Python packages and allow us to more efficiently interact with Storrs HPC using [`jupyterlab`](https://jupyter.org).
-Installing Anaconda and setting up a conda environment is the topic of your [first in-class assignment](../../assignments/01/README.md).
+Before we get there, however, we need to set up Anaconda, a Python package managing system, which will let us install and upgrade Python packages and allow us to more efficiently interact with Storrs HPC using [`jupyterlab`](https://jupyter.org).
+Installing Anaconda and setting up a conda environment is the topic of your [first in-class assignment](../../assignments/01/README.md), which you will complete next time.

 ## Key points